The

 • Explanations change when questions are asked

-Feeling uncertain or uneasy does not mean wrongdoing has occurred — but it does mean the situation deserves careful, objective review.
+Feeling uncertain does not mean wrongdoing has occurred — but it does mean the situation deserves careful, objective review.

-The Construction Forensics Group investigates construction conditions and documentation to determine whether facts align with representations.
+The Construction Forensics Group provides independent, evidence-based evaluation to determine whether construction conditions align with what was represented.

 For Homeowners: Clarity Before Conclusions